-A man accused of threatening to kill Barrington Hills police officers in a video he posted on YouTube has been found unfit to stand trial and is in the custody of the Illinois Department of Human Services, court records indicate.
+A man accused of threatening to kill Barrington Hills police officers in a video that he posted on YouTube has been found unfit to stand trial and is in the custody of the Illinois Department of Human Services, court records indicate.

 In July, Joel A. Koskinen, 35, was charged with threatening a public official, a Class 3 felony, and electronic harassment involving an obscene message or threat to kill, according to a criminal complaint filed in McHenry County court.

-In August, Koskinen was evaluated by a mental health professional who found he was not fit to stand trial or enter into a negotiated plea.
+In August, Koskinen was evaluated by a mental health professional who found that he was not fit to stand trial or enter into a negotiated plea.
 He was taken into the custody of the Department of Human Services with the expectation that within one year he will be deemed fit to stand trial, court records show.

 When Koskinen is restored to fitness, the criminal case against him will proceed, officials said.